Best Tiger Safaris & Wildlife Tours in India | Tigerwalah

 Q. What wildlife can I see in India besides tigers?

 Far more than tigers.
-India offers one-horned rhinos and the Big Five in Kaziranga, Asiatic lions in Gir, leopards in Jhalana and Jawai, snow leopards in Ladakh, red pandas in Singalila, Asian elephants in Corbett, plus sloth bears, wild dogs (dhole) and over 1,300 bird species.
+India offers one-horned rhinos and the Big Five in Kaziranga, Asiatic lions in Gir, leopards in Jhalana and Jagwai, snow leopards in Ladakh, red pandas in Singalila, Asian elephants in Corbett, plus sloth bears, wild dhole (wild dogs) and over 1,300 bird species.

 Explore rare-species tours →